New Department of Immigration Fees from 1 July 2013 to Cost Visa Applicants

 The best way to avoid the new increases is to lodge your visa application prior to 1 July - please contact us if you would like to discuss lodging your application before the changes come in.

-DIAC Website: New Visa Application Charges 1 July 2013
+Department of Immigration Website: New Visa Application Charges 1 July 2013